bknyaz/autocnn_unsup/README.md

 We present scripts for MNIST ([autocnn_mnist.m] (autocnn_mnist.m)), CIFAR-10 (CIFAR-100) ([autocnn_cifar.m] (autocnn_cifar.m))
 and STL-10 ([autocnn_stl10.m] (autocnn_stl10.m)).
 Our slighly optimized scripts are much faster (see Tables below) than those used to produce results in the paper.
-Moreover, the classification results are also surprisingly improved.
+Moreover, the classification results are also a little bit improved.

 ## Example of running
 ```matlab